awsdocs/amazon-inspector-user-guide/doc_source/inspector_rule-packages_across_os.md

-# Rules Packages Availability Across Supported Operating Systems<a name="inspector_rule-packages_across_os"></a>
+# Amazon Inspector Rules Packages for Supported Operating Systems<a name="inspector_rule-packages_across_os"></a>

-The following table describes Amazon Inspector rules packages' availability across supported operating systems that you can run on the EC2 instances included in your assessment targets\.
+You can run Amazon Inspector rules packages on the EC2 instances that are included in your assessment targets\.
+The following table shows the availability of rules packages for supported operating systems\.

 **Important**
 You can run an agentless assessment with the [Network Reachability](inspector_network-reachability.md) rules package on any EC2 instance regardless of operating system\.